amirfefer/community-insights-chrome/README.md

 **Status:** In Progress

-This repository contains a **forked** version of the Red Hat Hybrid Console Chroming app, adapted for use in a community Open Services Platform.
-The primary goal of this fork is to maintain compatibility with the Chrome API while enabling additional integrations for creating a community environment.
+This repository contains a **forked** version of the Red Hat Hybrid Console Chroming app, adapted for use in a community Fedora Services Platform.
+The primary goal of this fork is to maintain compatibility with the Chrome API while enabling additional integrations for creating a new community environment.

 ---